torproject/stem/docs/tutorials/mirror_mirror_on_the_wall.rst

 Where can I get past descriptors?
 ---------------------------------

-Descriptor archives are available on `Tor's metrics site
+Descriptor archives are available from `CollecTor
-<https://metrics.torproject.org/data.html>`_.
+<https://collector.torproject.org/>`_.
 These archives can be read with
 the `DescriptorReader <../api/descriptor/reader.html>`_...

 ::